 Generally contracts between individuals are relatively straightforward.
 These contracts typically only require the signatory to leave their signature on the document and state their name below their signature.

-Partners must follow the requirements of the Partnership Act of each state and territory.
+In Australia, partners must follow the requirements of the Partnership Act for the applicable state and territory.
 These Acts generally allow for one partner to sign on behalf of the partnership to execute contracts, however the Partnership Agreement may have some conditions as to which partner may sign contracts.

 It may also be useful to have the name and signature of a witness as they add an extra layer of security and surety that it was the signatory who signed the contract, but this is usually not a requirement.